cwant/hpc-chapel/_episodes/13-synchronization.md

 questions:
 - "How should I access my data in parallel?"
 objectives:
-- "First objective."
+- "Learn some more synchronization workflows."
 keypoints:
 - "You can explicitly synchronise tasks with `sync` statement."
-- "You can also use sync and atomic variables to synchronise tasks."
+- "You can also use `sync` and `atomic` variables to synchronise tasks."
 ---

 ## The `sync` keyword